 Manu’s newest book, India and the Cold War (edited, 2019), is from the University of North Carolina Press and Penguin India.
 His other major publications, all with Oxford University Press, include Sovereign Spheres (2003), Heterotopias (editor, 2010), and Speaking Truth to Power and Claiming Power from Below (co-edited with Anne Feldhaus, 2009, with multiple reprints).
-Manu has also published articles in The Journal of Asian Studies, Modern Asian Studies, The Indian Economic and Social History Review, and the Economic and Political Weekly, among other places.
+He has also published articles in The Journal of Asian Studies, Modern Asian Studies, The Indian Economic and Social History Review, and the Economic and Political Weekly, among other places.
 He reviews books for numerous publications and has maintained a blog on CNN-IBN.
-Manu has served as the President of the Society for Advancing the History of South Asia, as the Chair of the Human Rights Program at the Roosevelt House Public Policy Institute, and as an undergraduate advisor in the Hunter History Department.
+He has served as the President of the Society for Advancing the History of South Asia, as the Chair of the Human Rights Program at the Roosevelt House Public Policy Institute, and as an undergraduate advisor in the Hunter History Department.
 He is the recipient of a 2006 fellowship from the American Council of Learned Societies, and in summer 2017 was elected a member of the Pacific Council on International Policy.
 From fall 2017, he also serves on the Senior Advisory Board of WGRN, advancing the academic dialogue on global integration, democracy, and governance.